Simian-Web-Apps/Python-Examples/src/imageprocessing/README.md

 # Image generation apps

-The imageprocessing package contains three Simian web apps for modifying and generating images and supporting modules.
+The imageprocessing package contains four Simian web apps for modifying and generating images and supporting modules.
 All apps allow for downloading the created figure.
 When an input image is used, this can be uploaded.

 ## Apps